 If You Have An Auto Alarm System…Use It!

 Most Virginia car insurance companies offer a discount for having an alarm system.
 The discount will typically range from 2%-10%, depending on the type of system (passive or active) and where you reside.
 As you might assume, a higher-theft area of Virginia may generate a larger discount.
 Any additional anti-theft devices will also reduce your premium, such as OnStar or LoJack.
+Many other auto manufacturers have recently developed systems similar to Onstar that utilize global tracking networks.

 But most importantly, your vehicle is certainly much safer by installing these types of devices as they have proven to be a big deterrent of theft.
 And since the average theft claim is thousands of dollars in some areas, you’ll put extra money in your pocket as well.
 You may also want to consider engraving your VIN number in the windshield.
-It will help reduce the risk of theft.
+It will help reduce the risk of a break-in.

 Park Your Car In An Enclosed Garage (If Possible)